madmaw/akitw/README.md

   * Baby dragons also grow as you feed them
 * There appears to be a bug in the collision detection when standing on the top of mountains where you stand too high off the ground.
 * Angling the dragon upward while gliding will air-brake, but turning left or right and angling upward does not lose much (any?) speed.
 I needed a way to land on the nest without just crashing into it at full speed
+* Different animals have different weights.
+Picking up a cow is really hard, but it can be done if you have enough momentum.
+* The dragon can drown
+* If you hold shift the dragon walks instead of runs

 ### Optimisations, Minifications and Omissions